 - Trump can trick Mike Pence by promising to hold the football while the Veep kicks it, only to pull it away at the last second.
 Mr. Pence’s momentum will cause him to fall flat on his back, but he’ll never learn.
 And the President is completely safe, as the Framers never made a single mention of Peanuts, Charlie Brown, nor Lucy.
 It’s safe to assume the lack of prohibition on the old cartoon prank was fully intentional.

 - The President can wear a Qaddafi/Stalin/Mussolini/Idi Amin style military uniform.
-As the Commander-in-Chief, it’s assumed that the President is a civilian representative of the populace who, in turn, exercises authority over the people’s But that’s an assumption.
+As the Commander-in-Chief, it’s assumed that the President is a civilian representative of the populace who, in turn, exercises authority over the people’s military.
+But that’s an assumption.
 The Constitution never once says that the President can’t play dress-up and strut around like the very model of a modern major general.

 - He can play golf every single weekend, come hell or high water.
 Presidents before Trump, and Trump before President Trump, felt that the job of President of the United States was simply too demanding to afford much time on the links.
 But there’s not a single line in the entire Constitution telling us exactly how much golf is too much golf.
 We’re left to assume that nonstop golf would be possible, legal, and acceptable in the eyes of the Framers.

 Indeed, according to the preeminent legal scholar and cousin-banger of the 21st Century, Rudy Giuliani, if it doesn’t say he cannot do it, he can.
 Every line of the Constitution was intentional, and every line they left out was intentional, too.